srivats666/InsightDataScience/README.md

 # Median calculation
 Brute force method sorts the map values by the degree count and gets the median which has a time complexity of o(nlogn).
 Efficient calcMedian2 method uses Quick select algorithm to get median in o(n) time

+# Running the Program
+Sample test inputs and outputs have been include in tests and venmo_input,venmo_output folders.
+Follow steps below to execute the program

+cd insight_testsuite/

+./run_tests.sh

 # Unit tests
 Created using Junit and can be run following the steps below.